ForgeRock/ds-operator/README.md

 * Snapshots require the `csi` volume driver.
 Consult your providers documentation.
 On GKE enable the `GcePersistentDiskCsiDriver` addon when creating or updating the cluster.
 The forgeops `cluster-up.sh` script for GKE has been updated to include this addon.
+* For production usage, snapshots must be atomic and "crash consistent".
+Consult your providers documentation.
+Note the csi hostpath driver does not meet this criteria and is only used for testing.
-* Create a `VolumeSnapshotClass`.
+* You must create a `VolumeSnapshotClass`.
 The default expected by the ds-operator is `ds-snapshot-class`.
-The `cluster-up.sh` script also creates this class using the following definition
+The `cluster-up.sh` sample script creates this class using the following definition
 ```yaml
 apiVersion: snapshot.storage.k8s.io/v1beta1